 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

-Teaching my first lesson and seeing that in the space of an hour, pupils had learnt something that they didn't know before was hugely rewardingGavin, PGCE Maths
+Teaching my first lesson and seeing that in the space of an hour, pupils had learned something that they didn't know before was hugely rewardingGavin, PGCE Maths

 Read more about Gavin's experience.